FatimaSugra/Flight-Reservation/README.md

-Flight Reservation System:
+Flight Reservation System (Java CLI Project)
-This is a simple console-based Flight Reservation System developed in Java.
-The project simulates core functionalities of an airline booking system and demonstrates concepts of Data Structures & Algorithms (DSA) along with Object-Oriented Programming (OOP) principles.
+A console-based airline reservation system built in Java, demonstrating core concepts of DSA and OOP.
+Users can register, log in, book flights, cancel reservations, and much more — all through a simple command-line interface.

-Features
+---Key Features
-User Registration & Login
+User Registration

-Register new users with name, CNIC, and phone number
+Securely register new users by entering username, password, CNIC, and contact number.

-Login with username and password

-Flight Services
+User Login
+Validates credentials and grants access to system options.

+Search Flights
-Search available flights
+View available flights and their details.

-Book flight seats
+Book a Seat
+Reserve seats in selected flights using your user ID.

-Cancel reservations
+Cancel Reservation
+Remove a booking in case of plan change.

-Check-in passengers
+Passenger Check-in
+Mark your check-in status before flight departure.

-Make payments
+Make Payment

-View reservation history

-Technologies Used
+Basic flow to simulate payment for bookings.

+Reservation History
+View previous bookings made through the account.

+---Tech Stack:
+Tool/Technology	Purpose
+Java (Core)	Main programming language
+OOP Concepts	Classes, objects, inheritance, etc.
+DSA Concepts	Arrays, lists, and custom logic for search/reservation File Handling	(Optional) To store user/session data CMD Interface	Runs directly in terminal/console

+How to run:
-Language: Java
+Compile the Java files:

-Concepts:

-Object-Oriented Programming (OOP)

-Data Structures (Arrays, Lists, possibly Queues/Stacks)

-File Handling

-Command-line User Interface (CLI)
+Run the program
+Follow the on-screen options in terminal:
+1. Register
+2. Login
+Just choose an option and follow the steps, the system will guide you.